Call Today! Free Immediate Response (818) 781-1570

 However, in the case of a misdemeanor defendant who remains in custody before being brought to court for arraignment, the defendant, or their attorney, can request that the judge make a probable cause determination similar to that which would be made in a felony case at a preliminary hearing.

+Keep in mind that this motion, which is brought pursuant to California Penal Code § 991, is only available where the defendant remains in custody.
 Therefore, if you or your loved one bails out prior to the first court date in a misdemeanor case, they may not make a Section 991 motion.

-• “If the defendant is in custody when they appear before a magistrate for arraignment and, if offense is a misdemeanor where defendant pleads not guilty, the magistrate on a motion from defendant's attorney, shall determine whether probable cause exist to believe an offense was committed and the defendant is guilty.”
+California Penal Code § 991, subdivision (a), provides, in relevant part, that “If the defendant is in custody when they appear before a magistrate for arraignment and, if the offense is a misdemeanor where the defendant pleads not guilty, the magistrate, on a motion from the defendant's attorney, shall determine whether probable cause exists to believe an offense was committed and the defendant is guilty.”

-Under Subdivision (b) it goes on to provide that the Court shall make the probable cause determination “immediately,” but if the Court finds good cause, it may continue the probable cause hearing for a maximum of three days.
+Under Subdivision (b), it goes on to provide that the Court shall make the probable cause determination “immediately,” but if the Court finds good cause, it may continue the probable cause hearing for a maximum of three days.

 Such a continuance may be necessary to give the prosecution time to assemble their evidence, speak with the arresting officers, and prepare for the litigated hearing before the Court.